Gan Ching Hwee: Education

-Gan studied at Tao Nan School and Anglo-Chinese School (Independent).
-She is currently studying nutrition science at Indiana University, United States.
+Gan studied at Tao Nan School, Methodists Girls' School and Anglo-Chinese School (Independent) in Singapore.
+She studied nutrition science at Indiana University, United States and graduated in May 2025.

 Swimming career

 Gan competed in the women's 1500 metre freestyle at the 2019 World Aquatics Championships.
 She won the women's 800m freestyle in the Liberty Insurance 50th Singapore National Age Group Swimming Championships and broke her own U-17 national record at 8:42.23.